arunkumarshahi/apigee/README.md

 # apigee

+### Usecase : create an adapter at apigee, which will receive the event from external source, send the immediate notification to caller and keep proceesing request asynchronously in background.

 ###### policies - define the policy which can be plugged as steps in flow .
 It is associated with jsvascript resource for custom code execution.
 ###### proxy endpoint(intiate the flow and specifiy diffrent flow logic to execute to process request and reponse before sending to client )
 ###### KVM - key value map like environment variables for each environment.
 This needs to be plugged before intiating preflow and post flow.